Supporting info (5) – we backfill reality

 When we read a book, we know where the beginning is.
 It is right at the front of the book (for westerners) and the left hand page is usually blank.
 There is usually a title, authors name and other info.
 The end of the book is signalled by blank pages and/or the rear cover.
 When we watch a TV programme, it has a clear start and a clear ending, with titles and perhaps particular music.
 We go to the movies and the theatre goes dark, signalling the beginning of the film.
 In real life such beginnings and endings are not so clear.
 When we read a novel, it has a clear beginning, as mentioned above but mostly we join a story that is already underway.
 We might join the story at the birth of the main character but as the story unfolds we will learn of what went on before, the characters parents perhaps or preceding and defining history.
 All stories are therefore connected and where we draw the beginning and ending lines is a matter of convenience, survival and culture but make no mistake – we draw those lines, consciously or unconsciously.
 With a book or a movie, the line is easy to see.

-What does it mean, that we “join” a dream already happening?
+What does it mean, that we seem to “join” a dream already happening?
 Three options emerge, that might be exclusive or all true in some way:

 Whilst it may be possible that a dream is going on all the time unconsciously and we join it at the onset of dream-sleep, this seems unlikely to me and brain research does not currently support such view.
 The kind of activities going on in a brain, change appearance between waking and sleeping.
 This does not disprove the continuous dream idea, the appearances of a continuous dream may be overlaid by the increased activity of a waking brain.
 Even so, this does not feel likely to me.